 Anders' thoughts were pulled back to the present.
 Varric came up with nicknames for everyone, including his crossbow, which he'd named Bianca.
 The dwarf rasped his voice into a theatrical whisper, "We still have a secret informant to meet up with."
 He waggled his eyebrows for added emphasis.
 That earned him a grin from Kaiden and Anders couldn't help but smile himself.
 Varric was good at that.

 As Anders cast a look back, his smile faded.
 Hadriana's face was still twisted in agony and her chest was a mass of gore.
 Although Fenris showed himself without honor by breaking his word, Anders was not sorry that she was dead.
 He had seen the bodies of the slaves she had killed, using their blood to fuel dark magic in an effort to protect herself.
-No, she was evil and cowardly and the very worst example of a mage.
+No, she was evil and cowardly and the worst example of a mage.
 Fenris, however, did not see the difference.
-Anders feared that one day the elf would crush his heart, or Kaiden's.
+Anders feared that one day the elf would crush his heart, or Kaiden’s.

-It was ironic, this city that Fenris had come to call "home."
+It was ironic, this city that Fenris had come to call “home.”
 Kirkwall had started as a mining camp and then grown into a slave thoroughfare centuries ago when all of Thedas had been part of the Tevinter Imperium.
-Immense statues of chained slaves still guarded the entrance to Kirkwall's harbor and there were more in "The Gallows."
+Immense statues of chained slaves still guarded the entrance to Kirkwall’s harbor and there were more in “The Gallows.”
 The imposing tower had once been the seat of Imperial judgment in the region and the statues were meant to inspire fear in those who would disobey.
-Now the tower was used as Kirkwall's Circle, home to all the legal mages of Kirkwall.
+Now the tower was used as Kirkwall’s Circle, home to all the legal mages in the city’s jurisdiction.
 Anders would point out that the statues now represented the plight of mages throughout most of Thedas.
 Fenris scoffed.
 For all his whining about the Circle and templars, the abomination knew nothing of being a slave.

 Passing through back-ways he knew by heart, Fenris was soon in Hightown.
 The streets were wider here and the architecture stately rather than oppressive.
 Wealthy Tevinter slavers had once lived in this district and it had been constructed in the style of Tevinter mansions, including large courtyards which made more sense in the balmy north than they did in Kirkwall.